vuejs/v2.vuejs.org/src/guide/state-management.md

 })
 ```

-Notice we are putting all actions that mutate the store's state inside the store itself.
-This type of centralized state management makes it easier to understand what type of mutations could happen to the state, and how are they triggered.
-Each component can still own and manage its private state.

 ![State Management](/images/state.png)

-One thing to take note is that you should never replace the original state object in your actions - the components and the store need to share reference to the same object in order for the mutations to be observed.
+<p class="tip">It's important to note that you should never replace the original state object in your actions - the components and the store need to share reference to the same object in order for mutations to be observed.</p>

-If we enforce a convention where components are never allowed to directly mutate state that belongs to a store, but should instead dispatch events that notify the store to perform actions, we've essentially arrived at the [Flux](https://facebook.github.io/flux/) architecture.
-The benefit of this convention is we can record all state mutations happening to the store, and on top of that we can implement advanced debugging helpers such as mutation logs, snapshots, history re-rolls, etc.
+As we continue developing the convention where components are never allowed to directly mutate state that belongs to a store, but should instead dispatch events that notify the store to perform actions, we eventually arrive at the [Flux](https://facebook.github.io/flux/) architecture.
+The benefit of this convention is we can record all state mutations happening to the store and implement advanced debugging helpers such as mutation logs, snapshots, and history re-rolls / time travel.

-The Flux architecture is commonly used in React applications, but it can be applied to Vue.js application as well.
-For example, [Vuex](https://github.com/vuejs/vuex/) is a Flux-inspired application architecture that is designed specifically for managing state inside large Vue.js applications.
-[Redux](https://github.com/rackt/redux/), the most popular Flux implementation for React, is view-layer agnostic and can also easily work with Vue via some [simple bindings](https://github.com/egoist/revue).
+This brings us full circle back to [vuex](https://github.com/vuejs/vuex/tree/next), so if you've read this far it's probably time to try it out!